AhmedOsman101/AhmedOsman101/README.md

 **StudentClub Time Management Website**
 - **Role:** Main Contributor
-- **Technologies:** Laravel, Livewire, Blade Template, Tailwind CSS
+- **Technologies:** Laravel, Jetstream, Livewire, Blade Template, Bootstrap
 - **Description:** Fully developed the backend and database using Laravel, and implemented the majority of frontend logic using Livewire and Blade templates.
 Created main layout and two pages, and integrated all components.
 Features include a Pomodoro page, leaderboard, team creation and management, profile editing, todo list, and calendar with email reminders.
 - **Source Code:** [GitHub](https://github.com/AhmedOsman101/StudentClub)